 - Prepare the broth.
 Remove heads and shell from shrimp, setting aside shrimp.

-- Heat 2 tbsp oil in medium sauce pot over medium-high heat.
-Add onions and celery and saute until softened and onions are translucent, about 5 minutes.
+- Heat 2 tablespoon oil in medium saucepot over medium-high heat.
+Add onions and celery and saute until softened and onions are translucent about 5 minutes.
 Add garlic and saute 30 seconds.
 Add bay leaf, peppercorns, thyme, clam juice white wine, and reserved shrimp heads and shells, stirring to combine.
 Cover and bring to a boil.
 Reduce heat and simmer for 30 minutes.
 Remove from heat and strain broth.
-Add pinch of saffron and set aside.
+Add a pinch of saffron and set aside.

 - Heat wide pan or cast-iron pan over medium heat.
-Add 1 tbsp olive oil.
-When oil is hot, add fennel and saute until softened, about 3-4 minutes.
+Add 1 tablespoon olive oil.
+When the oil is hot, add fennel and saute until softened, about 3-4 minutes.
 Add shallot and garlic and saute 30 more seconds.
 Add tomatoes and cook 1 minute.

 - Add mussels, calamari and reserved shrimp to the pan.
 Pour prepared broth with saffron.
 Cover and bring the broth to a simmer.
 Cook seafood until mussel shells have opened and shrimp are lightly pink about 4-5 minutes.
 Remove cover, season with salt and pepper.
 Divide seafood into four plates, pouring broth on top.
 Drizzle rouille on top and sprinkle parsley.
 Serve.